by Dr Louisa Evans, Dr Rachel Turner, Jay Kerry & Daniel Marcus Clark, co-created with South Coast fishing communities Hastings & Mevagissey

 Buoyed is an interactive, playful cluster of magical glass buoys that hang above head height, suspended by slender wooden stems.
 They tease you with their pulsing glow and muffled voices, enticing you in for a closer listen.
 And as you reach them, they start speaking to you….

-Buoyed is funded by the University of Exeter and the Economic and Social Research Council.
+Buoyed is funded by the Economic and Social Research Council.